criblio/appscope/website/src/pages/docs/filter-file.md

 The allowlist is under the `allow` heading.
 To scope anything, AppScope requires the allowlist to include a `procname`, an `arg`, or both.

-- Use `procname` to match an actual process name, e.g., `redis`.
+- Use `procname` to match an actual process name, e.g., `redis-server`.
 - Use `arg` to perform a substring match on the entire command that starts a process.
-For example, `redis-server` could match some processes whose name is not `redis`, but which are started by commands that include `redis-server`.
+For example, `redis` will match all processes whose starting command includes `redis`, even if the process name itself does not.

 The allowlist allows all processes which match **either** a `procname` or an `arg`.